Fill in this quick form to receive your FREE personal holiday quote from us...

-Explore New Zealand with a private guided tour personalised to suit your group.
+Explore the country on New Zealand escorted tours personalised to suit your group.
 Our private guided tours are hosted by one of New Zealand’s leading tour guides.
 Your guide will meet your group at the airport and chauffeur your group to explore the destinations and activities included in your personalised tour package.
 They will tend to your needs and share valuable local knowledge with your group to enhance your holiday experience.
 We can cater for groups between 1-20 people.

-Our private guided tour packages are flexible and are booked to suit your group’s travel dates and interests.
+Our New Zealand escorted tours are flexible and are booked to suit your group’s travel dates and interests.

 Arrive in Auckland – the “City of Sails” is New Zealand’s largest city and is bordered by two stunning harbours.
-Your tour guide will meet you at the airport and take you to your Auckland City accommodation.
+Your New Zealand escorted tours begin when your tour guide meets you at the airport and takes you to your Auckland City accommodation.

 Stay 1 night in Auckland City.